ppleticha/plepetr.github.io/_pages/about.md

   - /about.html
 ---

-A PhD student at Institute of Economic Studies at Charles University and a junior researcher at CERGE-EI, a joint workplace of Charles University and the Economics Institute of the Academy of Sciences of the Czech Republic.
+A PhD student at Institute of Economic Studies at Charles University and a policy advisor and team coordinator at the Chamber of Deputies of the Parliament of the Czech Republic for the Pirate Party.

-Being a vocal proponent of informed decision-making, I am curious about ways of conveying statistical inference to other researchers and also to general public.
+Being a vocal proponent of informed decision-making, I am curious about ways of conveying statistical inference to other researchers, policy-makers, and also to general public.
 Standard applied econometrics, machine learning, big data analysis, and data visualizations are all areas of my interest.

 Research
 ======